adityaramesh/neo/README.md

 - Add CSV support to `neo`.
 This may be involved because it requires parsing date times, floats, phone numbers, addresses, etc. Should custom types be provided for these?
+- The `vector` owned by the `error_state` class is not thread-safe.
+If the logging messages need to be printed on different thread(s) than the one that is performing the IO, then we need to replace `vector` with a SPSC/SPMC queue.

 # TODO